Battle of Riga (1919): The battle

 The Soviet Latvian Army showed resistance in the fortifications located between Sloka and Asari, which was overcome around 11 o'clock.
 Around the same time, Alfred Fletcher's and Jānis Balodis's columns joined each other at Dzilnuciema.
 The order arrived for the Germans and Latvians and they continued separately.
 The Germans arrived at Riga early since the road was unprotected, but for the Jānis Balodis group, they needed to occupy Piņkis and Pūpi to connect with Jānis Puriņš group at the Bulduri bridge so they could block the way for Bolsheviks to retreat and flee away from Jūrmala.
 Since Jānis Balodis and Jānis Puriņš reorganized, the Bolsheviks managed to gain a foothold in the Pinki Manor, the cemetery and the church.
 After shooting the Bolsheviks retreated to Pūpa and then to Daugavgrīva, where they moved to the right bank of Daugava River.
-On May 23 the dove column got to Pinkai and led by Jānis Puriņš, liberated Jūrmala in street battles and occupied Priedaine Station and Lielupe bridge near Bulduri at around 18:00.
+On 23 May, the dove column got to Pinkai and led by Jānis Puriņš, liberated Jūrmala in street battles and occupied Priedaine Station and Lielupe bridge near Bulduri at around 18:00.

 The Iron Division started its attack in the morning after 1.5 hours of artillery fire and captured Olaine around noon.
 Part of the Iron Division went to Ķekava but the main force went to Riga.

 Meanwhile, Alfred Fletcher's column, Valters fon Mēdem's corps and the Strike Group under the leadership of Hanss fon Manteifels-Cēge captured Zasulauks in the morning due to a rapid attack and reached the Daugava bridges around 11:00 and started invading Vecrīga.
 The appearance of Landeswehr was a surprise to the Bolsheviks since they thought that the fight was continuing in the Tireļpurva area.
 The small attacking group began to be fired upon from building.
-Soon after crossing the bridge a large unit of 10 soldiers came with a light cannon and 2 machine guns under the leadership of von Manteifel and Valters fon Mēdem, went to the Riga Citadel, where there were hundreds of imprisoned Bolsheviks, and in the attack Mateifelis falls, but manages to reach the Citadel and free the prisoners.
+Soon after crossing the bridge a large unit of 10 soldiers came with a light cannon and 2 machine guns under the leadership of von Manteifel and Valters fon Mēdem, went to the Riga Citadel, where there were hundreds of imprisoned anti-Bolsheviks, and in the attack Mateifelis falls, but manages to reach the Citadel and free the prisoners.